Ville de Chinon Forteresse royale de ChinonVille de Chinon Forteresse royale de Chinon

 A family torn apart by power

-Henri II, the husband king of England
+Henry II, husband and King of England

-Aliénor’s children and the succession
+Eleanor’s children and the succession

 The revolt of the sons against their father